-The IPS unit has weekly member-based group supervision following the supported employment model in which strategies are identified and job leads are shared.
+The IPS unit has weekly member-based individual or group supervision following the supported employment model in which strategies are identified and job leads are shared.
 They provide coverage for each other's caseload when needed.
 When there is good fidelity to this item, the IPS supervisor meets weekly with all the IPS specialists as a group to review client employment goals and progress towards achieving those goals.
+See Components section number 1 for information regarding caseload and supervision.